shafiquejamal/kafka-zookeeper-kerberos/README-Kerberos.md

     This will allow kerberos to resolve the subdomain to the static IP address.

-    (b) Optionally, also add a line with the loop-back address and the fully qualified domain name:
+    (b) For Kafka nodes, and optionally for all other nodes, also add a line with the loop-back address and the fully qualified domain name:

     `127.0.0.1 foo-01.mydomain.com`